 Jelly-Belly, butterball, husky, portly.
 We jokingly refer to chunky animals as this, but it’s no laughing matter.
 Experts estimate that nearly 55% of companion animals are overweight.
 This directly increases their risk for many serious conditions, such as arthritis, diabetes, breathing problems, and heart disease.
 They blame the pudgy pet problem on too many treats and not enough play time.
 Recently scientists determined that many companion animals are obese because they are emotional eaters!
 I understand first hand what it’s like to have an obese animal companion, and it’s one of the most challenging situations for everyone in our home.
-Today, October 9th, is National Pet Obesity Awareness Day, so I wanted to share some insights and fat facts with you.
+This week is National Pet Obesity Awareness week, so I wanted to share some insights and fat facts with you.

 “Over half the nation’s dogs and cats are now overweight making obesity the leading health threat of our pets.
 Largely preventable diseases such as arthritis and diabetes are being seen in record numbers costing pets their life and owners millions in medical bills.
 The reality most of these cases could be avoided simply by preventing weight gain and shedding excess pounds.”